ADORSYS-GIS/token-status-link/README.md

 ### TODO

-- Remove logic depending on `REVOKE_GRANT` events.
-These merely do not serve the purpose of this plugin.
 - Unify HTTP interaction with the status list server in the dedicated `StatusListService` class.
 - Improve persistence layer as the plugin interacts with the database.
 - Drop unnecessary configuration properties.